(日本語のウェブサイトはこちらから)

 Profile

 I am Masahiro Katoh, a Professor at the Faculty of Human Studies, Meijo University, Japan.
-I hold a Ph.D. and a Master’s degree in Modern British History from Ritsumeikan University, and an MSc in Media Research from the University of Stirling.
+I hold a Ph.D. and an MA in Contemporary Scottish History from Ritsumeikan University, Japan.
+I also have an MSc in Media Research from the University of Stirling, Scotland.
 My work bridges History and Media Studies, with recent interests in Cultural Studies.

 Understanding that Japanese names may be complex for those from other countries, I welcome being addressed as ‘Masa’.

-My academic focus spans cultural studies and contemporary Scottish history, particularly investigating the relationship between representations and discourses of Scottish national identity and international diaspora.
+My academic focus spans cultural studies and contemporary Scottish history, particularly investigating the relationship between representations and discourses of Scottish national identity, immigration, and diaspora.

 Funding